-This page displays the IP & MAC Binding Setting table; you can operate it in accord with your desire as shown in Figure 4-69.
+This page displays the IP & MAC Binding table; you can operate it in accord with your desire. (shown in Figure 4-65).

-Figure 4-69 Binding Settings
+Figure 4-65 Binding Setting

-- MAC Address The MAC address of the controlled computer in the LAN. - > IP Address The assigned IP address of the controlled computer in the LAN. - Bind Check this option to enable ARP binding for a specific device. - ➤ Modify - To modify or delete an existing entry.
+- MAC Address The MAC address of the controlled computer in the LAN. - > IP Address The assigned IP address of the controlled computer in the LAN. - Bind Check this option to enable ARP binding for a specific device. - Modify To modify or delete an existing entry.

-When you want to add or modify an IP & MAC Binding entry, you can click the Add New... button or Modify button, and then you will go to the next page.
-This page is used for adding or modifying an IP & MAC Binding entry, shown in Figure 4-70.
+When you want to add or modify an IP & MAC Binding entry, you can click the Add New button or Modify button, and then you will go to the next page.
+This page is used for adding or modifying an IP & MAC Binding entry (shown in Figure 4-66).

-Figure 4-70 IP & MAC Binding Settings
+Figure 4-66 IP & MAC Binding Setting (Add & Modify)